 - Lower cost – GCC High licensing is limited to those who need it

-- Less disruption – No companywide email, Teams, or SharePoint migration
+- Less disruption – No companywide migration of email, Teams, or SharePoint

 - Faster timelines – Enclaves can be deployed in weeks, not months

-- Cleaner audits – Centralized controls and clearer boundaries
+- Cleaner audits – Centralized controls and clearly defined boundaries

 Most organizations don’t need everyone in GCC High.
 They need CUI protected, access controlled, and audits simplified.
-A targeted enclave delivers compliance without forcing a full tenant migration on day one.
-GCC High isn’t being avoided—it’s being used intentionally.
+A secure enclave delivers compliance without forcing a full tenant migration on day one.
+In this scenario, GCC High isn’t being avoided—it’s being used intentionally.

-- Need all users operating in a compliant environment
+- Require all users to operate in a compliant environment

 - Have organization-wide CUI exposure